Capturing Polysemanticity with PRISM: A Multi-Concept Feature Description Framework: Discussion and Conclusion

 We conduct several experiments demonstrating the performance and analytical applications of \method.
 Our results show that multi-concept descriptions more accurately distinguish target concepts from control data, with statistically more distinct mean activations. \method\ also extends prior work by capturing variation in description quality~\cite{kopf-2024-CoSyEvaluatingTextual} and differences in polysemanticity across model layers~\cite{marshall2024understanding}.
 Beyond qualitative analysis, \method's multi-concept approach and novel polysematicity scoring provide new directions for studying the structure and interpretability of model features.
 In exploring the concept space, we use \method\ to characterize more complex components, finding and interpreting patterns that specific attention heads or groups of neurons respond to.
 Deep learning systems utilize distributed features that, in principle, allow for compositionality.
 By providing a description of more complex sets of interacting components, we can tackle a timely challenge to the community.
 Lastly, we took a step towards testing the alignment of our \method\ framework with human interpretation.
 Especially rating polysemanticity is a complex task for humans, even when presented with sentence examples.
 Our results highlight that the \method\ framework not only provides multiple human interpretable descriptions for neurons but also aligns with the human interpretation of polysemanticity.

-\paragraph{Limitations} As we have focused on textual explanations, our descriptions are limited to concepts that can be effectively described with natural language, and thus may be unable to capture complex syntactic structures like graphs or algorithmic concepts where the underlying operation is not easily described in the constrained vocabulary space.
-Our use of proprietary LLMs for labeling, necessary due to their current superiority in generating sensible descriptions, involves substantial computational costs and resources that informed the scale of our evaluation and number of hyperparameter ablations.
-Furthermore, extracting interpretations from maximally activating examples ties concepts to the specific corpus used, potentially limiting the discovery of rare or absent patterns and giving rise to insufficient feature characterization due to variable activation ranges and out-of-distribution effects across datasets \cite{bolukbasi_interpretability_2021}.
+\paragraph{Limitations} As we have focused on textual explanations, our descriptions are limited to concepts expressible in natural language, and thus may be unable to capture complex syntactic structures like graphs or algorithmic concepts where the underlying operation is not easily described in the constrained vocabulary space.
+Fixing the number of clusters in \method\ cannot guarantee that provided descriptions capture all or the most salient concepts for a feature; instead, they represent a subset of key concepts the feature is responsive to.
+Parametric measures such as MAD are sensitive to outliers, especially in NLP settings where activations often follow heavy-tailed distributions.
+To address this, we pair MAD with the more robust AUROC score, yielding a more comprehensive view of feature behavior.
+Finally, reliance on maximally activating corpus examples can restrict interpretations to observed concepts, limiting coverage of rare patterns or out-of-distribution effects across datasets \cite{bolukbasi_interpretability_2021}.

 \paragraph{Future Work} A promising next step is to study how the method’s performance changes as the number of clusters varies, and to examine whether alternative clustering techniques can uncover a hierarchical organization of the resulting descriptions.
 Beyond our quantitative evaluation, we also stress the need for rigorously designed human-evaluation protocols and community benchmarks that provide transparent, standardized measures of progress in automated interpretability.